getkyo/kyo/README.md

 // It's possible to "extract" the value of a
 // 'Fiber' via the 'get' method.
 This is also
-// refered as "joining the fiber" val b: Int > (Fibers with IOs) =
+// referred as "joining the fiber" val b: Int > (Fibers with IOs) =
   Fibers.get(a)